kamkejj/GCP-Glossary-Terms-Updater/README.md

 ## License

 This project is provided as-is for educational and development purposes.
 Please ensure compliance with Google Cloud Platform terms of service when using this application.

-## Contributing

-Feel free to submit issues, feature requests, or pull requests to improve this application.